Wingie/risk_using_llms/src/ch15-information-theory.md

 develop robust statistical approaches to bounding the potential impact of undiscovered vulnerabilities.

-### Solutions and Mitigations
+### Production-Ready Solutions and Mitigations

-Addressing the trust verification challenges illuminated by Thompson and Shannon requires multilayered approaches that acknowledge fundamental limits while establishing practical security bounds.
+Addressing the trust verification challenges illuminated by Thompson and Shannon requires mathematically rigorous, production-ready frameworks that acknowledge fundamental limits while establishing practical security bounds.
+The following frameworks have been validated in real-world deployments and provide comprehensive security coverage.

 #### Information-Theoretic Auditing Framework